Mar 10, 2026

 Here's something that caught us off guard when we started having these conversations more broadly: the expectations users have of apps in 2026 have moved much faster than most companies realise.

 Conversational interfaces that are actually useful.
-The in-app AI assistant that can answer a real question, understand context, and take action which is not a scripted chatbot that pretends to be intelligent and then falls apart on question three.
+The in-app AI assistant that can answer a real question, understand context, and take action.
+Not a scripted chatbot that pretends to be intelligent and then falls apart on question three.

 Predictive UX that anticipates needs.
 Smart defaults.
 Pre-filled forms.
 Suggested next actions based on what the user was doing ten minutes ago and what people like them tend to do next.

 Intelligent onboarding that doesn't drive users away.
 The first session is where most apps lose people.
-AI-driven onboarding that adapts in real time which is showing different things based on how different users interact — is genuinely moving the needle on retention.
+AI-driven onboarding that adapts in real time, showing different things based on how different users interact, is genuinely moving the needle on retention.

 These aren't premium features anymore.
 They're the baseline expectation.
 At TechTose, we build them in by default because the apps that don't have them are already behind.